FullGC/FullGC.github.io/_posts/2017-11-17-How-to-tune-Akka-to-get-the-most-from-your-Actor-based-system-Part-1.md

 header-img: "img/tune-Akka.jpg"
 ---

-<i>This post is the first of a two parts series of articles on how to tune Akka configurations</i>
+<i>This post is the first of a two parts series of articles about how to tune Akka configurations</i>

 * [Part-1: Initial Akka Configurations](https://fullgc.github.io/how-to-tune-akka-to-get-the-most-from-your-actor-based-system-part-1)
 * [Part-2: Gather and analyze Akka metrics with Kamon and stackable traits](https://fullgc.github.io/how-to-tune-akka-to-get-the-most-from-your-actor-based-system-part-2)